 I’ve written before (in Bullish: How to [Intelligently] Do Many Different Things at Once) about how multitasking doesn’t work — except it does when one of the things you’re trying to do can run on autopilot.
-Waiting, pining, feeling sorry for yourself, or even experiencing genuine grief are all human activities that pretty much run on autopilot.
+Waiting, pining, and feeling sorry for yourself are all human activities that pretty much run on autopilot.

 Waiting and sadness do not deserve your most productive timeslots.
 Your future self requires that you act.
 Whatever you-in-15-years is like, you can be pretty sure that she wants you to set her up with some cash, a nice place to live, thriving friendships, and a kickass career.
 Your future self deserves your kindness and attention now.
 (See also: Bullish Life: Breaking Free from Terrible Situations for more on setting up your future self.)

 No opportunity comes without some kind of loss.
-If you are Kristin Stewart, getting the part in Twilight was obviously a game changer, but came with a loss of the simple ability to go to the mall or sit in a coffee shop or, you know … go outside.
+If you want to be a famous actor, getting that dream role might indeed be a huge net positive – but comes with a loss of the simple ability to go to the mall or sit in a coffee shop or, you know … go outside.

-An entrepreneur friend of mine who does not have a paparazzi problem comments that, now that she’s so successful, she doesn’t have nearly as many good ideas anymore.
+An entrepreneur friend of mine comments that, now that she’s so successful, she doesn’t have nearly as many good ideas anymore.
 Rather, she’s coasting on (and monetizing) ideas from back when she was broke.
 “Good ideas,” she says, “came from having a lot of free time on my hands.”

 I’d like to have kids.
 In fact, it seems absurd that my main gift in life is explaining things, and no one around me needs help with forks and shoelaces; virtually everyone I know is fork-capable.
-And yet, having a child (whether I gestate it out myself or adopt it from an exciting foreign nation) would require me to move out of my beloved one-bedroom apartment and would obliterate my ability to plan these columns on scraps of paper while drinking Chimay in bars til all hours of the morning.
+And yet, having a child would require me to move out of my beloved one-bedroom apartment and would obliterate my ability to plan these columns on scraps of paper while drinking Chimay in bars til all hours of the morning.

 If you must wait to have the things you want, drink up all you can of the things that will later be lost.
-Unknown actresses can happily enjoy looking bloated in a bikini and not seeing their photos in a magazine with circles around their abdomens and arrows pointing to their purported “babies” (also known as “internal organs and having eaten a burrito”).
-Christine despises bartending, but she enjoys the security of knowing where her money is coming from (and maybe waking up late, having a built-in social system through work, or other intangibles).
+Unknown actresses can go to the beach without later seeing their photos in a magazine with circles around their abdomens and arrows pointing to their purported “babies” (also known as “internal organs and having eaten a burrito”).
+The reader with the fashion goals despises bartending, but she enjoys the security of knowing where her money is coming from (and maybe waking up late, having a built-in social system through work, or other intangibles).

 Maybe this is worth an actual T-chart: when your goals are achieved, you will have the stuff on the left, but lose the stuff on the right.